bandprotocol/bandchain/chain/yoda/README.md

 6. `make install` in chain directory
 7. Open 3 tabs on cmd

-## How to install and run Band Oracle 2
+## How to install and run Yoda

 1. Open first cmd tab for running the BandChain
-2. Open second cmd tab for running the Band Oracle 2
+2. Open second cmd tab for running the Yoda
 3. Open third cmd tab for running the BandChian CLI

 ### How to run BandChain on development mode